aasmul1/Programvareutvikling/README.md

 ## Frontend
-The frontend of the application is divided into three folders: views, styles, and components.
-The files in the 'views' folder represent the different pages of the application.
-The components are independent and reusable pieces of code.
-For instance, the 'navbar.js' component is used on every single page.
-In the 'styles' folder, there are CSS files that style the various files within the 'views' and 'components' folders.
+The front end of the application is divided into the folders 'views', 'styles', and 'components'.
+The 'views' folder contains the different pages of the application.
+The 'components' are independent and reusable bits of code.
+Some components, like 'navbar.js', are used on every single page.
+The 'styles' folder contains the CSS files that style the different files in 'views'.